shaimaa-hshalaby/Angular_Guide/08-Observables/README.md

       from_observable:Observable<string> = from(this.strs)
      ```

   -  **interval():** The interval() operator returns an Observable that emits an infinite sequence of ascending integers, with a constant interval of time of your choosing between those emissions.
-The first emission is not sent immediately, but only after the first period has passed.
+The first emission is not sent immediately, but only after the first period has passed. you should import the operator and then use it as follows:
      ```
        import { Observable, interval} from 'rxjs';
      ```
      ```
        interval_observable:Observable<number> = interval(1000)
      ```